sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

 = Michael Abshoff's Wiki SAGE page =

+== Contact Information ==

+ * For an email address check [[http://groups.google.com/groups/profile?enc_user=GGRP9BcAAAAZQo9hoMaeKCAqGq1BeY9EHqZiDvCVswhrZ6TQxKj0ww|this Google profile]]
+ * I hang out in #sage-devel on freenode

+== Involvement with Sage ==

-Hello, I study math at the University of Dortmund.
+I study math at the University of Dortmund.
 Most of the time I spend with SAGE is dedicated around packages and their portability.
 I added valgrind support to Sage 2.8.3 and have been using various valgrind tools to investigate Sage's memory consumption.

-I am the main release manager for Sage and I chaired a number of releases - 29 so far:
+I am the main release manager for Sage and I chaired a number of releases - 30 so far:

  * 2.8.11, 2.8.13-2.8.15
  * 2.9, 2.9.2-3